scylladb/scylladb/docs/alternator/compatibility.md

 considered when the workload involves pure writes (e.g., ingestion of new data) or if pure writes and read-modify-writes go to distinct items.

+## Avoiding write reordering

+When a DynamoDB application writes twice to the same item, it expects "last- write-wins" behavior: The later write should overwrite the earlier write.
+When writes use LWT (the `always_use_lwt` policy described above), this is indeed guaranteed.
+However, for other write isolation policies, Scylla does not guarantee that writes are not reordered.
+In some sense, the "last" write does still win, but the meaning of which write is "last" is different from what most users expect:

+In this case (write isolation policy is not `always_use_lwt`), each write request gets a _timestamp_ which is the current time on the server which received this request.
+If two write requests arrive at _different_ Alternator nodes, and if the local clocks on these two nodes are _not_ accurately synchronized, then the two timestamps generated independently on the two nodes may have the opposite order as intended - the _earlier_ write may get a _higher_ timestamp - and this will be the "last write" that wins.

+To avoid or mitigate this write reordering issue, users may consider one or more of the following:

+1. Use NTP to keep the clocks on the different Scylla nodes synchronized.
+   If the delay between the two writes is longer than NTP's accuracy, they will not be reordered.
+2. If an application wants to ensure that two specific writes are not reordered, it should send both requests to the same Scylla node.
+   Care should be taken when using a load balancer - which might redirect two requests to two different nodes.
+3. Consider using the `always_use_lwt` write isolation policy.
+   It is slower, but has better guarantees.

+Another guarantee that that `always_use_lwt` can make and other write isolation modes do not is that writes to the same item are _serialized_:
+Even if the two write are sent at exactly the same time to two different nodes, the result will appear as if one write happended first, and then the other.
+But in other modes (with non-LWT writes), two writes can get exactly the same microsecond-resolution timestamp, the the result may be a mixture of both writes - some attributes from one and some from the other - instead of being just one or the other.

 ## Authorization

 Alternator implements the same [signature protocol](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)